Roridula gorgonias Seeds

 Light: Bright indoors, full sun to partial sun outdoors.

 Use: Grows well in the bog garden, greenhouse and indoors.
-Curios feature plant.
+Curious feature plant.
 Sometimes used as "flypaper" in native houses.